exploitnotes/HTB-Writeups/Medium/README.md

-# 🟢 HackTheBox: Easy Tier Writeups
+# 🟡 HackTheBox: Medium Tier Writeups

 This directory serves as a collection of writeups for **Medium-difficulty** machines on HackTheBox.
 These machines are chosen to build and reinforce foundational penetration testing skills, focusing on thorough enumeration and understanding common service vulnerabilities.